kritlunkad/krishi-drishti-backend/README.md

 - **Automated Model Management:**
   Scripts handle model creation, updating, and removal seamlessly.

+- **AI Workflow with LangChain:**
+  We have used LangChain with Ollama to create an AI workflow that takes context from forms filled out by farmers and uses our fine-tuned Llama 3.2 1B model (`agriculture-qa-fast`).
+This allows the chatbot to answer questions with more relevance and personalization based on the farmer's context.

 ---

 ## Models Used

 - **Chatbot Model:**
   We used the open-source Llama 3.2 (1B parameter) model, fine-tuned using the Hugging Face KisanVani dataset.
+The KisanVani dataset is specifically focused on Indian agriculture, so we used it to ensure the model's responses are highly relevant for Indian farmers.
 The resulting model is named `agriculture-qa-fast` and is integrated into our chatbot to answer farmers' queries.

 - **Plant Disease Detection:**
   For image-based disease detection, we used a Hugging Face pre-trained MobileNet model.